CorentinKervadec/llm-strace/README.md

-# llm-strace: Stratified Tracing for Language Models
+# :milky_way: llm-strace: Stratified Tracing for Language Models

 llm-strace is a research framework for analyzing Large Language Models by decomposing their computation into "strata," or minimal subgraphs.
 It is designed for large-scale, reproducible experiments on HPC clusters using Slurm.